nattadasu/ryuuRyuusei/README.md

 - `/nekomimi random boy` - Get a random image of boy character in cat ears.
 - `/nekomimi random girl` - Get a random image of girl character in cat ears.

+### Japanese Commands

+> Collection of commands that are related to Japanese language.

+- `/nihongo romajinize` - Transliterate a Japanese script to Romaji/Latin script

 ### Dictionary Commands

 > Search a term from known dictionary!

 #### Urban Dictionary

-- ⌚ `/dictionary urban search` - Search a term from Urban Dictionary
+- 🫦⌚ `/urban search` - Search a term from Urban Dictionary
-- ⌚ `/dictionary urban wotd` - Get a word of the day from Urban Dictionary
+- 🫦⌚ `/urban wotd` - Get a word of the day from Urban Dictionary
-- ⌚ `/dictionary urban random` - Get a random word from Urban Dictionary
+- 🫦⌚ `/urban random` - Get a random word from Urban Dictionary

 ## 🏁 Getting Started <a name = "getting_started"></a>